 The Top 10 Most Powerful Passports in the World

-The top 10 most powerful passports on Earth in 2021 are those issued by Japan, Singapore, Germany, South Korea, Italy, Finland, Luxembourg, Spain, Austria, and Denmark.
+The top 10 most powerful passports in 2022 are those issued by Japan, Singapore, Germany, South Korea, Italy, Finland, Luxembourg, Spain, Austria, and Denmark.
 However, since many of these are tied for position, the top 10 positions have been listed in the table below.

 They have been ranked in descending order according to the number of destinations passport holders can enter without applying for a visa before traveling.